 “Where am I taking you?” asked the driver.

 “We’re going round the world…” I said.

-“I’ll take you to Udaipur,” said the driver.
+“I’ll take you to Udaipur,” he said.

 “I was just looking at…”

 “Put it down please.”
-His voice had tightened.
+His voice tightened.

 “I’ve always wanted to read that.
 Is it not for sale?”

 Even though I only had a vague interest in the book, the shop owner’s manner had both annoyed and intrigued me.

 “Why can’t I buy it?”
 I insisted.
 “Tell me how much I could give you for it?”
 I started getting rupee notes from my pocket.

 The shop owner snapped.
 He got up off the floor and marched up to me, ripped the book out of his hands.